PicsArt/cppbind/docs/04_advanced_features/04_swift_example_with_modulemap.rst

 Building Swift bindings with Xcode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To generate a modulemap for defining IEGEN generated bindings as a submodule of xcode framework add another project configuration file containing the following configuration:
+In order to generate a modulemap for defining IEGEN generated bindings as a submodule of Xcode framework user needs to add another configuration file containing the following configuration:

 .. literalinclude:: /../examples/features/modulemap/HelloExample/HelloExample/cxx/modulemap.iegen.yaml
    :language: yaml